-AECOM Tishman managed the inspection and repairs of the New York Public Library’s Rose Main Reading Room – the jewel of the library’s flagship Fifth Avenue building – after a 16-pound ornamental plaster rosette fell from the 52-foot-high ornate ceiling.
-During the restoration, the ceilings of both the Rose Reading Room and Bill Blass Catalog Room were shielded by an extensive scaffold system, which included a platform 42 feet above the floor and 10 feet below the ceilings.
-This safety measure prevented future plaster from falling into open areas below and provided a work platform for restoration workers.
+AECOM Tishman managed the inspection and complete restoration of the New York Public Library’s Rose Main Reading Room – the jewel of the library’s flagship Stephen A. Schwarzman Building on Fifth Avenue – after a 16-pound plaster rosette fell from the ornate 52-foot-high ceiling.

-The scaffold installation work was performed with the future restoration work in mind.
-Loading in of long beams, scaffold members, and wood planking was planned around the library’s normal hours of operation, limiting access through public spaces.
-Materials that did not fit in the library’s freight elevator were loaded from 40th Street and boomed onto a roof.
-A scaffold tower was erected on the roof and materials were carried up and into the Rose Reading Room through an existing window.
-Scaffold installation started in the Bill Blass Room and continued into the Rose Reading Room, working from north to south.
+Loading in of long beams, scaffold members and wood planking was planned around the library’s hours of operation, and access through public spaces limited.
+Materials that did not fit in the library’s freight elevator were loaded from 40th Street and boomed onto a scaffold tower erected on the roof, then carried into the Rose Reading Room through an existing window, which limited possible damage to the landmarked spaces as well as disruption to ongoing library operations.

-Restoration work included securing loose plaster elements, replacing missing and damaged ceiling sections, vacuum cleaning all ceilings and murals, and installing a new mural over the existing damaged mural in Bill Blass.
+Restoration work included securing loose plaster elements, replacing missing and damaged ceiling sections, vacuum cleaning all ceilings and murals, and installing a new mural over the existing damaged mural in the Bill Blass Catalog Room.

 AECOM Tishman subsequently completed further work for the NYPL at their Midtown Campus, within both the Schwarzman Building and the former Mid-Manhattan Library, transforming it into the Stavros Niarchos Foundation Library